Recovery is about more than food and body. It’s about reconnecting with yourself, restoring a sense of safety, and building trust in your life again.

 (14+ | In-person, Virtual, or Hybrid)

 Our IOP offers meaningful support and accountability while allowing space for school, work, or family life.
-Clients typically attend programming three to seven days a week.
+Clients typically attend programming three to seven days a week for 3+ hours per day.
 This level of care is well-suited for those stepping down from a higher level of care or needing more than weekly therapy to make meaningful progress in recovery.
 The program includes individual therapy, group therapy, nutrition counseling, family therapy, and meal support.

 Eating Disorder Intensive Day Program (PHP)